abhisekm23/build-your-de-project/README.md

 1:00 PM - 1:15 PM - Discussing pipeline implementation
 1:15 PM - 1:30 PM - Sign off

-> if you've read this far and done all the steps, AMAZING!
+> If you've read this far and done all the steps, AMAZING!
 You're TheLearningDev, because reading things, trying them out and trusting the process are all the traits of TheLearningDev.
 Give yourself a pat on the back